Net Worth

 Introduction

-Hulk Hogan is an American professional wrestler with an estimated net worth of $25 Million, making him one of the richest wrestlers in the world.
+Hulk Hogan was an American professional wrestler with an estimated net worth of $25 Million, making him one of the richest wrestlers in the world.

 Hulk Hogan is one of the most recognized names in wrestling.
-He is a twelve-time world champion, a six-time WWF Champion, and a six-time WCW World Heavyweight Champion.
-Hogan also has a notable acting career, with movies like Mr. Nanny.
+He was a twelve-time world champion, a six-time WWF Champion, and a six-time WCW World Heavyweight Champion.
+Hogan also had a notable acting career, with movies like Mr. Nanny.

 Net Worth History